 - Boost vs Belong – Plan range:

-Belong Mobile offers you three postpaid plans, ranging from $10 to $40.
+Belong Mobile offers postpaid plans.
 These plans include 1GB to 40GB of data, as well as unlimited standard national voice and SMS on all plans.
 If you run out of data before your next billing cycle kicks in, your browsing speeds will be throttled to 64kbps (kilobytes per second – extremely slow) but you can add an additional 2GB of data for just $10 (the industry standard is $10 for 1GB of overage data, so Belong is pretty good on this factor).

 But Boost Mobile wins this round with a much wider plan range – they offer short expiry, normal expiry, and long expiry plans (their plans range from 7 days to 12 months).
 You’ll find plans costing anywhere from $10 to $300, offering 3GB to 240GB of data.
 But we’ll focus on Boost’s normal expiry 28-day plans here, considering we’re comparing them with Belong’s monthly plans.
 Boost’s 28-day plans cost anywhere from $20 to $70 and include 5GB to 79GB of data, along with unlimited standard national voice and SMS.